Chandan076/nodeColouring/README.md

 # nodeColouring
-A python code for CSP problem for AI
+A CSP problem for AI